ONSdigital/gptables/docs/getting_started/tutorial.md

 )
 ```

-The resulting spreadsheet contains a sheet `Notes` with the reference note text next to their assigned
+The resulting spreadsheet contains a sheet called Notes.
+In a table, the automatically
-note number.
-The sheet with the dataset `Penguins` shows the reference note numbers corresponding to
+generated note numbers are alongside the note text and link (if supplied).
+The note numbers
-where they were assigned in the title and subtitle.
+correspond to where placeholders were inserted in the title and subtitle.

 ![](../static/notes.png)